Documentation for Administrators

 The Payroll screens houses many tabs that all aid in creating payroll runs and generating checks, including Templates, Runs, Timecards, Overtime, Leave, Misc Pay, Adjustment, Checks, etc.

-Expand or collapse content Porcessing Payroll Setup
+Expand or collapse content Processing Payroll Setup

 1. In the Payroll menu, click Payroll.